Top 10 Comeback Cards in Yu-Gi-Oh

 6. Message in a Bottle

-Admittedly, since the monsters must have different levels, you'll likely need to normal summon another creature (or have one already fielded) to align and form your xyz monster, but gaining three creatures in one fell swoop works wonders for both defense and xyz-comebacks.
+Admittedly, since the monsters must have different levels, you'll likely need to normal summon another creature (or have one already fielded) to align with one and form your xyz monster, but gaining three creatures in one fell swoop works wonders for both defense and xyz-comebacks.

 5. Red-Eyes Retro Dragon